Lee-W/main-blog/content/pages/short-intro.md

 I love traveling and make new friends.
 Hope to become a PyCon (or tech conf) Nomad and explore the world.

 I share my tech note, book digest, and sometimes my thought in this blog.
-I have [another blog](https://lee-w.github.io/travlog/) which is more about entertainment.
+I have [another blog](https://lee-w.github.io/travlog/) which is about traveling, cooking and anime.
-Hope you enjoy my blog!